Caerphilly Observer

 “I understand that they have made this progress not just through strong relationships, but through excellent enrichment activities, which proves the point, really.”

-Mr Whittle, who has volunteered at the Welsh-medium school twice a week for the last eight years to help with a literacy project, continued: “Ysgol Gymraeg Caerffili shows that it’s possible when the investment is in the right place.”
+Mr Whittle, who has volunteered at two local schools on a literacy project for eight years, continued: “Ysgol Gymraeg Caerffili shows that it’s possible when the investment is in the right place.”

 He went on to pose a question to the education secretary about the Welsh Government’s £7 million family engagement officer funding.
 Mr Whittle asked: “Whilst I appreciate it’s for local authorities and schools to decide how best to use the family engagement officer (FEO) funding, can the cabinet secretary confirm how much of the £7 million announced will be allocated… to the Caerphilly County Borough area, or is it subject to a bidding process?”